Package 'DiscreteGapStatistic'

 FUNcluster

-a function that accepts as first argument a matrix like 'x'; second argument specifies number of 'k' (k=>2) clusters This function returns a list with a component named 'cluster', a vector of length 'n=nrow(x)' of integers from '1:k' indicating observation cluster assignment.
+a function that accepts as first argument a matrix like x; second argument specifies number of k (k=>2) clusters This function should return a list with a component named cluster, a vector of length n=nrow(x) of integers from 1:k indicating observation cluster assignment.
+Make sure FUNcluster and Input2Alg agree.

 K.max

 Integer.
-Maximum number of clusters 'k' to consider
+Maximum number of clusters k to consider

 B